-My Saturday morning ritual, regardless of the weather is to forsake the weekend lie-in, jump out of bed, shower and drive across the bridge, into the city.
+My Saturday morning ritual regardless of the weather is to forsake the weekend lie-in, jump out of bed, shower and drive across the bridge, into the city.
 My destination is Britomart, once a grubby looking bus station and car park, now a stylish quarter of Auckland, which holds a small City Farmers market each Saturday morning.
 I buy fresh free-range eggs (the best) from Mr Shimi at the Chili Factor stall, tomatoes, capsicums and aubergines from Kevin, fresh salmon from Craig and lament the absence of Robyn, Clevedon Herbs and Produce.
 Their crisp lettuces, freshly picked spinach, French pumpkin, potted herbs and Robyn’s friendly banter were for me and many other regulars the heart of the market.
 As the market is an excuse to allow my inner Francophile self to emerge no trip is complete without a baguette from The Store or freshly cut flowers from the Dutchman.

-You will therefore, appreciate my dismay when my host and friend Rand on Saturday morning announced we were going food shopping at the supermarché.
+You will, therefore, appreciate my dismay when my host and friend Rand on Saturday morning announced we were going food shopping at the supermarché.
 Thankfully words of protest were cut off mid-air as Rand continued to explain a late patient meant he’d missed the Friday market.

 We drove to the supermarché along narrow country lanes, which cut through verdant green valleys.
-The rolling hills are punctuated by solid two storey stone houses with muted coloured wooden shutters and adjoining large barns; I pinch myself.
+The rolling hills are punctuated by solid two-storey stone houses with muted coloured wooden shutters and adjoining large barns; I pinch myself.
 After nearly fifteen years I’m back in France.

 Next door in the vegetable aisle I find the tomatoes packed in balsa trays and sitting on straw however, it is the vibrant colours of the freshly picked radishes and artichokes that captivate my attention.
-As a result of trying to be inconspicuous will taking photos with my cellphone I preserve the moment, but blur the picture.
+As a result of trying to be inconspicuous while taking photos with my cellphone I preserve the moment, but blur the picture.